core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 When a multiple data nodes are requested, the payload of the GET response MUST carry a CBOR array containing the data node instance(s) requested.
 Each entry within this array MUST be encoding using the rules defined in [I-D.veillette-core-yang-cbor-mapping].

-When a collection is returned (YANG container, YANG list or YANG list instance), delta are computed using the requested SID as parent.
+When a collection is returned (YANG container, YANG list or YANG list instance), delta(s) are computed using the requested SID as parent.

 The CBOR value undefined (0xf7) must be returned for each data node requested but not currently available.